voideditor/void/CONTRIBUTING.md

 5. Run the project

 Press <kbd>F5</kbd>.
 This will start a new instance of VS Code with the extension enabled.
-If this does not work, you can press <kbd>F1</kbd>, select "Debug: Start Debugging", press <kbd>Enter</kbd>, and select "VS Code Extension Development".
+If this does not work, you can press <kbd>F1</kbd>, select "Debug: Start Debugging", and select "VS Code Extension Development".

 If you would like to use AI features, you need to provide an API key.
 You can do that by going to Settings (<kbd>Ctrl+,</kbd>) and modifying `void > "Anthropic Api Key"`.
 The "Which API" environment variable controls the provider and defaults to "anthropic".